I don't own these characters.

 The water was choppy and a dark navy, even when calm.
-It never seemed to match the sky unless a storm was coming.
+It never seemed to match the sky unless a storm was on the horizon.
 So much like home, but then again, it was the same ocean.
-Supposedly, in the colonies the water was different.
+Supposedly, in the southern colonies the water was different.
 A warm, bright teal, like liquid turquoise.
-She could not believe that, not when it was the same ocean.
+Kim could not believe that, not when it was the same ocean.
 It smelled the same and even had the same nip in the air.

 "Are you all right?" the smooth, mellow voice of her fiancé inquired.

 Olive eyes turned to meet electric blue.
 Would the waters of the colonies be as blue as his eyes?
 It could not be possible.
 "I'm fine.
 Just looking out into the water," she answered in a somewhat low voice.

 "Josh, you get sick when you ride your horse too quickly," Kim pointed out, a teasing, but loving smile adorning her face.
 She turned to face her fiancé, looking into his sapphire colored eyes.

-The brunette male, Josh Mankey, snickered a bit at the jib.
+The brunette male, Josh Mankey, snickered a bit at the gibe.
 He put his arm around the redhead, letting her know there were no hard feelings for the remark.
 She smiled, leaning into his warm body and taking comfort in his mere presence.
 A content sigh escaped both of them as her hand trailed up and down the soft material of his cobalt coat, tracing the golden lines of the edges.

-"So, have you seen any of those sea monsters that they claim roam these waters devouring ships?"
+"So, have you seen any of those sea monsters they claim roam these waters devouring ships?"
 Josh inquired, focusing on his fiancée instead of the rough waves below them.
-Sometimes, it helped to keep the seasickness at bay if he kept his attention on her more than anything else, not that he really needed an excuse to pay her mind, though.
+Sometimes, it helped to keep the seasickness at bay if he kept his attention on her more than anything else, not that he really needed an excuse to pay her mind.

 "The only monsters I've noticed are the crew," Kim commented as olive green eyes glanced back on deck.
 Just from a quick look, she could see several crewmen leering at her, lurking about as if waiting for her to be alone again.
 A disgusted snarl tugged at her top lip, but she managed to keep it from taking control of her face.

 "Kimmie," Josh cooed, pulling her a little closer.
 "I told you this is a reputable ship.
 The Hench Company hires respectable men to work on their ships.
 Hench needs to if he wants to keep his company going through, carrying both cargo and passengers.
 So, don't worry about it.
 They're not going to bother you as long as you stay close to me," he assured her, kissing her hair as if that proved him right.

 Kim smiled a little, even though she wanted to dispute his claim.
 So far, though, he had been correct.
 She stayed close to him and the crew did not bother her.
-Yes, they watched her in ways that she disliked, but no one had said anything or touched her yet.
-She hoped that it did not come to that or there would be Hell to pay.
+Yes, they watched her in ways she disliked, but no one had said anything or touched her yet.
+She hoped it did not come to that or there would be Hell to pay.
 Maybe they could see that in her eyes whenever they stared too long.

 "I'm not worrying about," she replied confidently, which he expected.
-"You know, I don't understand how the colonies can have water that's supposed to be so bright and green when it's the same ocean as this," she commented, looking back at the sea.
+"You know, I don't understand how the colonies can have water that's supposed to be so bright and green when it's the same ocean as this."
+She turned her attention back at the sea.

 He held her just a little tighter, ignoring the fact that the wind whipped her orange mane in his face.
-"Well, the southern colonies are supposedly very beautiful places, so I can only imagine them having beautiful, calm water to go along with it," he said.
+"Well, the southern colonies are supposedly very beautiful places, so I can only imagine them having beautiful, calm water to go along with it."

-She nodded.
+She nodded and glanced at him.
 "You've never been to the colonies before even though you had family there?"

 "I know, sweetheart."
 She gently patted his arm and he nuzzled her briefly.

+She scoffed a little.
 "Why would you want to?
-I haven't seen any of the sea monsters you're so interested in," she informed him with a teasing smile.
+I haven't seen any of the sea monsters you're so interested in."
+She gave him a teasing smile.

 "I want to because you seem so interested in it," he smoothly answered.